Conditional Discharge

 Can I Remove a Conditional Discharge from my Record?

-A conditional discharge will automatically disappear from an individual’s record three years after the completion of their sentence.
+A conditional discharge will automatically disappear from the offender’s record three years after the completion of their sentence.
 This means if the accused is sentenced to one year probation, their conditional discharge will be removed from their record four years after being sentenced.

 A conditional discharge will appear on an individual’s criminal record while it is still active.
 It will also continue to appear on vulnerable sector checks even after the three-year waiting period has passed.

-It is possible to have a conditional discharge permanently removed from one’s record by destroying the photographs, fingerprints and police file associated with the discharge.
-After the discharge waiting period and any other applicable waiting periods have expired, an individual may apply to have their photographs and fingerprints destroyed.
-This will destroy all record of the discharge.
+It is possible to have a conditional discharge permanently removed from one’s record by applying to have the police file including photographs and fingerprints destroyed.
+After the discharge waiting period and any other applicable waiting periods have expired, the offender may apply to the local police service to have the records destroyed.
+If approved, this process will destroy all record of the discharge.
 For many charges, the initial application will be denied, and the individual will require an appeal.

 More Legal Information